shhovon/Offline-Study-Notes-App/README.md

 ## Live Demo

-You can access the live version of the app here: <a href="https://shhovon.github.io/Offline-Study-Notes-App/" target="_blank">Offline Study Notes App</a>
+You can access the live version of the app here: [Offline Study Notes App](https://shhovon.github.io/Offline-Study-Notes-App/)

 ## Features